-Content Warning continues for preteen sexualization, nudity and gore.
+Content Warning continues for preteens in weirdly-sexual situations, nudity and gore.

 After the initial few minutes, this chapter is almost entirely filler, but don’t worry.
 That just means we’re going to have the opportunity to descend to even greater lows than we have already seen so far.
-Bear in mind when I say that that, in our last chapter, a twelve-year-old girl’s ass started to glow like a firefly.
+Bear in mind that these “even greater lows” will be releative to our previous chapter, when a twelve-year-old girl’s ass started to glow like a firefly.
 This is Final Fantasy canon.

 We pick up where we left off, with Prettz and Linaly leaving the canyon, only to run into the Iron Wing and Valkus, who has stationed his men at every window and on every wing.
-Valkus orders them to hand over the Crystal, but they’re not willing to admit exactly… where the Crystal is at the moment… so they argue technicalities with him for a while Rouge listens in with a listening device, and decides to steal the Crystal herself, just as unaware that that’s impossible to retrieve.
+Valkus orders them to hand over the Crystal, but they’re not willing to admit exactly… where the Crystal is at the moment, so they argue technicalities with Valkus for a while Rouge spies on them with a listening device.
+Rouge decides to steal the Crystal herself, unaware that that’s impossible to retrieve.

-Rouge’s HQ is one of many spires sticking out of the ocean rather than “islands,” per se, and it’s covered with a number of chutes used for transporation that weave in and out of it like a Micro Machines race track.
+Rouge’s HQ is built on one of many spires sticking out of the ocean, not exactly the traditional depiction of “islands,” per se.
+It’s covered with a number of chutes used for transportation that weave in and out of it, like some kind of Micro Machines race track.
 Rouge tries to interrogate the trio to figure out where the Wind Crystal went.
 This eventually devolves from whipping to robotic tickle torture, as Prettz hangs around in a speedo.
-Well thank goodness for equal opportunity twelve year old sexualisation.
+Well thank goodness for equal opportunity sexualization of twelve-year olds.
 While this is going on… Valkus falls in love with Rouge.
 Just like that.
-Hopefully not in response to anything else going on in this scene at the moment, ahem.
+Hopefully not in response to anything else going on in this scene at the moment, a-hem.